 For each chromatographic gradient, collect all fractions into a deep 96 well plate [1].

-Talent collecting fractions into 96 well plate
+Talent recovering the 96 well plates both for Trypsin and for LysargiNase

 Pool the fractions collected before the start of the gradient into one single fraction named PRE [1].